m-shimizu/RoboCupRescuePackage/README.md

   Maybe OK  : Ubuntu 12, Gazebo 4, ROS hydro

 ### Software Environment Installation Tips
-        I often stopped Gazebo5 installation by "broken dependency error".
+        I often encountered that Gazebo5 installation
+        was stopped by an  "broken dependency error".
-        If you meat a same error, try following memo:
+        If you meet the same error, try following steps:

-        1st step: Ubuntu 14 installation(no tips, just do it by an ordinally method)
+        1st step: Start with a clean Ubuntu 14 installation (no tips, just do it by an ordinally method)

         2nd step: ROS indigo installation
         $ sudo apt-get install ros-indigo-desktop-full